 They’re able to deliver a full-fledged service for free.
 If you opt to pay just a tiny bit of money every month, this service has almost everything Gmail offers minus the data collection.
 The developer clearly shows a privacy-focused attitude, which is a rare thing to find nowadays – I wholeheartedly recommend it.

-If you’re interested about other secure email providers be sure to check out our top list here.
+If you’re interested about other secure email providers, check out our top list here.